anbat3/anbat3/README.md

 - Before stepping into tech, I was a book editor — a role that sharpened my attention to detail and my appreciation for the mechanics of language.
 - There’s something thrilling about the “aha!” moment — that spark of insight after hours of wrestling with logic and syntax.
 - I believe that throughout life, you only get a handful of chances to make bold choices — and when they come, you have to take them.
+- Applying the last sentence, I am currently enrolled in an internships as a Quant Developer.

 ## 🛠️ Skills: